 If you can enlist an assistant, a second pair of hands may also come in useful for more accurate results.

 When it comes to how to measure for laminate flooring, measuring a square or rectangular room could not be easier.
 First, use your measuring tape to measure the length then the breadth of the room.
 Then, multiply these numbers by one another to get your square footage.
 For example, if your room is 5m x 5m, you have a 25m² room.
 (See image A).

 Once you’ve established your measurements, it's important to add around 10% of your total size to your total square footage, in order for the laminate or wooden boards to be staggered when you lay them.
 This will also ensure you have enough to cover any board irregularities and cutting errors.

-If you have an irregular or L-shaped room, it is often beneficial to create a rough sketch of the layout then identify areas which can be sectioned into neat, easily manageable squares or rectangles.
+If you have an irregular or L-shaped room, it is often beneficial to create a rough sketch of the layout then identify areas that can be sectioned into neat, easily manageable squares or rectangles.
 (See image B).

 Each area you’ve sectioned can then be measured by width and breadth to determine the square footage.
 Once you’ve got all these measurements, simply add them together to calculate the total size of your room.